OrdeInn/CENG443-Heterogeneous-Parallel-Programming/README.md

-  This final project will contains parallel implementation of Dijkstra's Shortest Path Algorithm in NVIDIA CUDA and performance comparison with OpenACC implementation.
+  This final project will contains parallelizing the Dijkstra's Shortest Path Algorithm in NVIDIA CUDA and performance comparison with OpenACC implementation.